 Auditing is the information gathering and analysis of assets to ensure such things as policy compliance and security from vulnerabilities.

-The process of identifying an individual, usually based on a user name and password.
-Authentication usually requires something a person has (such as a key, badge, or token), something a person knows (such as a password, ID number, or mother's maiden name), or something a person is (represented by a photo, fingerprint or retina scan, etc.).
-When authentication requires two of those three things, it is considered strong authentication.
+The process of verifying the identify of a user.
+Authentication factors include something a person has (such as a token), something a person knows (such as a password), or something a person is (such as a fingerprint).
+When authentication requires at least two of those three factors, it is considered strong.

 Authorization is the approval, permission, or empowerment for someone or something to do something.